 How These Hunting Binoculars Were Scored

-I tested these binoculars over a 3-week period in common hunting scenarios in order to see how they compared to each other.
+I tested these binoculars over 3 weeks, using them in common hunting scenarios to see how they compared.Â

 They were scored using 10 categories that are essential for hunting applications: